Prineville Reservoir is Central Oregon’s best all-around fishery for a variety of bass and panfish.

 Some of the top places to catch catfish in numbers here are along the shore of the upper reservoir and at the upper end of coves or bays.

 You can use whatever rod and reel you’ve been using for bass, crappie and trout at Prineville.
 It’s not complicated.

 For any catfish, bait-fishing along the bottom is most effective.
 Like bait-fishing for trout, a sliding sinker on your main line above a swivel is a great set-up that allows the fish to take the bait without immediately feeling weight.

 You don’t need a long leader for catfish.
-They aren’t shy; any leader over 12 inches is fine.
+They aren’t shy; any leader 12 inches or more is fine.

 We’ve spent a lot of time talking about bass and panfish fishing, but you should know that Prineville Reservoir can be a very good destination if like the bulk of Oregonians, trout are your favorite gamefish.